zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

     .UseQueryTrackingBehavior(QueryTrackingBehavior.NoTracking);
 ```

+ - A connection contained in the `connectionString` variable, a provider-level command timeout, and an EF Core behavior selector that makes all queries executed in the `DbContext` no-tracking by default:
-The `DbContextOptions` can be supplied to the `DbContext` by overriding the `OnConfiguring` method or externally via a constructor argument.
+ - The `DbContextOptions` can be supplied to the `DbContext` by overriding the `OnConfiguring` method or externally via a constructor argument.

-If both are used, `OnConfiguring` is applied last and can overwrite options supplied to the constructor argument.
+ - If both are used, `OnConfiguring` is applied last and can overwrite options supplied to the constructor argument.

-### Constructor argument
+### Constructor Argument

 Your constructor can simply accept a `DbContextOptions` as follows: